Email FacebookTwitterMenu burgerClose thin

 Limitations of the 4% Rule

-Despite its popularity, the rule is not immune to criticism, particularly regarding its reliance on historical market returns – a factor that may not predict future performances with certainty.
+Despite its popularity, the rule is not immune to criticism, particularly regarding its reliance on historical market returns, a factor that may not predict future performances with certainty.
 This reliance, based on historical events, may not hold up under different market conditions, making it a risky bet for future retirees.
 After all, past market performance is not an absolute predictor of future outcomes, especially when considering the application of the 4% Rule to your retirement planning.

-Longevity risk is another potential reason more dynamic or conservative income planning is needed.
+Longevity risk is another potential reason that more dynamic or conservative income planning is needed.
 As people live longer, there’s an increased chance of outliving the 30-year benchmark set by the rule.

 Alternatives to the 4% Rule for Safe Withdrawals